gchait/aws-poc/README.md

 ### Prerequisites

 - To connect to the instances (and as configured in `ansible/ansible.cfg`), I used `/opt/aws_poc_key.pem` as a private key file.
-- To authenticate to AWS and attach the public key to the instances, I exported these variables from another file:
+- To authenticate to AWS and allow the public key in the instances, I exported these variables from another file:
   ```
   AWS_ACCESS_KEY_ID="<...>"
   AWS_SECRET_ACCESS_KEY="<...>"
   AWS_DEFAULT_REGION="eu-central-1"
   TF_VAR_public_key="ssh-rsa <...>"
   ```

+### Steps to deploy

+- `terraform plan`
+- `terraform apply`
+- `./populate_ansible_hosts.sh`
+- `cd ansible/`
+- `ansible-playbook setup-nginx.yml`